 The mantra is the entire plot of the movie.
 Amleth dutifully avenges his father while The Northman delivers heaps of sadistic gore mixed with Scandinavian lore.
 Heads get hacked off and organs spill out.
 There’s a screaming valkyrie and a mythical sword.

 The technical aspects are stellar.
 The fight scenes are well-choreographed, with a grown-up Amleth (played by Alexander Skarsgard) poised like a hunched bear ready to strike anytime.
-The battle scenes are visceral, shot in a long fluid takes.
+The battle scenes are visceral, shot in long fluid takes.
 The backdrop turns the alien-looking terrain of Iceland into an ominous landscape.
 There are unmistakably Eggers-styled macabre compositions.

 The Northman tries hard to impress upon its audience that they’re watching an epic, detailed with such history that before Fjölnir rids himself of Amleth he undergoes a ritual first, where a random slave is casually stabbed in the background while he’s sprayed with a horse’s blood.